ZPavel/excelToPojo/README.md

 ## Simple convertor from Excel xls/xlsx files to Java pojo class

-Having an xlsx extension file we want to parse in Java :
+Having an xls/xlsx extension file we want to parse in Java :

 | Id | Name | Manufactured | In Stock | Count | Categories | Unit Price | Last Updated |
 | --- | --- | --- | --- | --- | --- | --- | --- |